Tudor Monastery Farm

 Tudor Monastery Farm is a British factual television series, first broadcast on BBC Two on 13 November 2013.
 The series, the fifth in the historic farm series, following the original, Tales from the Green Valley, stars archaeologists Peter Ginn and Tom Pinfold, and historian Ruth Goodman.
 The team discover what farming was like during the Tudor period at the Weald and Downland Open Air Museum.
-The program also recurringly features other historians, such as Colin Richards (an expert on rural crafts), and Professor Ronald Hutton (who specializes in folklore and religious beliefs).
+The programme also features other historians, such as Colin Richards (an expert on rural crafts), and Ronald Hutton (who specialises in folklore and religious beliefs).
+Harrowing of the fields was carried out by the last remaining team of working oxen in the country.